-Probationary Employees are all new employees during the first 90 workdays of their employment.
-The probationary period shall be extended by the numbers of days absent from work, for any reason including holidays, during this period.
+Probationary Employees are those who are new to employment with the Town of Duxbury.
+A probationary period applies to their first 90 workdays.
+(There is no specific probationary period for promoted or transferred employees.)
+This probationary period shall be extended by the numbers of days absent from work, for any reason during this period.
 If it becomes apparent at any time during this period that performance is not satisfactory, termination of employment shall take place immediately.

-Management Employees are those who are on a fixed compensation for full time services as described in Part II.
+Management Employees are those who are on a fixed compensation for services as described in Part II.